mui/mui-x/docs/data/migration/migration-tree-view-v6/migration-tree-view-v6.md

 #### Define `icon`

-The icon rendered next to item is now defined as a slot both on the Tree View component.
+The icon rendered next to item is now defined as a slot on the Tree Item component.

 If you were passing an icon to your Tree Item component, you need to use the new `icon` slot on this component: